ddemszky/classroom-transcript-analysis/README.md

 2. `student_reasoning.csv`: Turn-level annotations for `student_reasoning`.
 The annotations are binary.
 3. `paired_annotations.csv`: Turn-level annotations for `student_on_task`,	`teacher_on_task`,	`high_uptake`,	`focusing_question`, using majority rater labels.
 The annotation protocol is included under the `coding schemes` folder.

-**The metadata and documentation are available on [ICPSR](https://www.icpsr.umich.edu/web/ICPSR/studies/36095).** You can use the OBSID variable and the NCTETID variables to map transcript data to the metadata.
+The transcripts are associated with metadata, including observation scores, value added measures and student questionnaire responses.
+The metadata and additional documentation are available on [ICPSR](https://www.icpsr.umich.edu/web/ICPSR/studies/36095).** You can use the OBSID variable and the NCTETID variables to map transcript data to the metadata.

+**Issues with transcripts:** Certain transcripts have issues with respect to speaker assignment.
+Namely, student utterances may be labeled as teacher utterances and vice versa.
+The `transcript_issues.txt` includes a list of OBSIDs that we recommend excluding from your analyses.
+If you encounter issues with other transcripts, please feel free to make a pull request or email [Dora](mailto:ddemszky@stanford.edu).

 ## Train a Turn-Level Classifier